CenekSanzak/identic/README.md

 # IDENTIC
 ## What is Identic?

 Identic was a homework assignment for the CMPE230 Systems Programming course at the Bogazici University.
 The assignment was to create a command line tool that could be used to find replicas of a file in specified directories.
 The tool was implemented in python and was tested on a Linux system.
 I decided to create a rust version of the tool as well.
-My main objective in this project is to learn rust and how to use it in a real world application.
+My main objective of this project is to learn rust and how to use it in a real world application.

 It includes following features of rust:
 * Creating a macro